Prachi-Agr/Diner-Dash-Workshop/README.md

 - Basic knowledge of Python
 - A stable internet connection
 - A Google account
+- A GitHub account
+- A zoom account

 ### Objective
 Using Reinforcement Learning(RL) algorithms and a **maximum training timestep of 10 million**, maximise the average rewards from 100 games/episodes of Diner Dash.